docker-archive/nginx-gohttp/README.md

 ```

-The Compose app was deployed successfully if we can query the localhost on port 8080 and get the following messsage
+The Compose app was deployed successfully if a query to localhost:8080 returns the following messsage
 ```
 $ curl localhost:8080